EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/sprint5_updates/mlflow_recipe_setup.md

 - [ ] Set up dataset to use for automatic predictions and model scoring
 - [ ] RE-CONFIGURE how data is split.
 (We need specific styles of data splits eventaully)

+Fixes
+- [ ] If using a cross validator works, I think I should only split the data into training and testing (no validation)

 ## `profiles/`

 ### `local.yaml`